TrenchBoot/linux/Documentation/security/launch-integrity/secure_launch_overview.rst

 the firmware setup, then TXT and Secure Launch will only use the SHA-2 banks while establishing the launch environment.

-Ultimately, the security of a RTM solution relies on how and what measurements are used to assess the health of a system.
+Ultimately, the security of an RTM solution relies on how and what measurements are used to assess the health of a system.
 If SHA-1 measurements are made but not used, i.e. the attestation enforcement only uses SHA-2, then it has no impact on the security of the system.